 …To The Dogs

-Sid Klassen’s Keynote address will be Saturday, September 26th, 2020 in the morning and will be about how he uses sled dogs in his work in the Manitoba First Nation’s Education system.
+Sid Klassen’s Keynote address will be Saturday, October 15th, 2022.
+He will be sharing about how he uses sled dogs in his work in the Manitoba First Nation’s Education system.

 You might recognize Sid from a go-fund me he did to raise money for his after school program in Bloodvein, MB.

 In his presentation he will discuss the historical role of the dog as an intermediary between man and nature.
 This role of the intermediary or “Go-Between” for man and nature makes the dog the ideal learning companion for school land based learning programs.